nikdanilov/react-theme-color-picker/README.md

-# React Quick Start
+# React Theme Color Picker
-An empty React application for your projects
+This application will help you to pick a beatiful color palette for you project